norly96/mern-tasks-frontend/README.md

 cd mern-tasks-frontend
 ```

-3. Install the backend dependencies:
+3. Install the dependencies:

 ```bash
 npm install
 ```

 4. Set your environment variables.
-Create an .env file in the project root directory and add your TMDB API key:
+Create an .env file in the project root directory and add the API-URL:

 ```bash
 VITE_API=https://mern-tasks-backend.vercel.app